Breadcrumb

 - Read the contest rules to make sure your entry will be valid.

-Please note: The winning posters will be professionally printed and the successful artists will receive a copy.
-Artists retain the copyright to their work but agree that it may be used by Interior Health in the promotion of national, regional, and local substance-prevention awareness campaigns, and be featured in schools, community settings, and on Interior Health’s social media platforms, website, and in hospitals and health-care centers.
+- Please note: The winning posters will be professionally printed and the successful artists will receive a copy.
+Artists retain the copyright to their work but agree that it may be used by IH in the promotion of national, regional, and local substance-prevention awareness campaigns, and be featured in schools, community settings, and on IH’s social media platforms, website, and in hospitals and health-care centers.

-- Download, print and fill out the entry form (PDF).
+- Download, print and fill out the entry form.
 Artists may submit one entry per contest theme.
-Interior Health will screen submitted posters into either the grade 6-8 or grade 9-12 bracket.
+IH will screen submitted posters into either the grade 6 to 8 or grade 9 to 12 bracket.

 - Submit your artwork and entry form in one of two ways: